 KPIs, or key performance indicators, give you an objective way to measure your goals.
 You can select or create KPIs for any kind of work you do, bringing a clear way of communicating your progress and success to your team and executives.

 In the next few minutes, you’ll read all about the meaning of KPIs and how you can use them in your business.
 You’ll see clear examples of how to create and apply KPIs to any strategy and learn about a tool that can help you meet those goals, even as your team grows or shifts strategies.

 What is a KPI?

-KPIs are always displayed as a value that shows progress toward a goal, like the number of qualified leads, number of deals, and amount of revenue shown in this KPI dashboard from monday.com.
+KPIs are always displayed as a value that shows progress toward a goal, shown in this KPI dashboard from monday.com.

 KPIs give you a clear, objective way not just to assess project progress, but also to communicate it to other teams or stakeholders.
 They also make sure all team members and stakeholders understand how to measure success for any given project.